gold-meridian/sky-projects/src/ZenSkies/README.md

 ﻿# Zen Skies
-This mod aims to overhaul Terraria's sky with a number of highly customizable visuals changes; some of which mirror the upcoming Terraria 1.4.5 update's visuals.
+Mod that aims to overhaul Terraria's sky with a number of highly customizable visuals changes; some of which mirror the upcoming Terraria 1.4.5 update's visuals.

 ## Features
 Checkbox shown next to currently complete features.